 Features of the disease

 Most people with the disease will suffer from strokes.
-These most commonly start when people are in their 30s to 50s although we are discovering that the disease can be very variable and in some people no problems may occur until their 60s.
-There are a few individuals identified with CADASIL who remain well in their 70s.
+These most commonly first occur in the 40s to 70s.
+Recent data has shown that the average age of first stroke in the UK is increasing and is now 60 years of age.
+However, the disease can be very variable even within the same family.
+In some people, no problems may occur until their 60s or 70s, and we are seeing an increasing number of individuals identified with CADASIL who remain well into their 70s.
 The strokes are what we refer to as lacunar strokes (literally meaning a small lake or hole in the brain).
 Because they are small, they tend to be fairly mild and individuals often recover well.
-The most common type of stroke is one that causes weakness affecting one side of the body.
-If recurrent strokes occur, this can lead to persistent disability which includes arm or leg weakness, slurring of speech and / or changes in cognitive functioning.
+The most common type of stroke causes weakness affecting one side of the body, which is most often arm or leg weakness, or slurring of the speech.
+If recurrent strokes occur, this can lead to persistent disability.

-Migraine is another common feature of the disease.
-This most commonly starts in the 20s but the onset is variable.
-Usually this is what we call “complex” migraine.
-This means that in addition to the headache there are short-lived neurological symptoms, most commonly, some disturbance of vision, numbness down one side of the body or speech disturbance.
+Migraine is another common feature of CADASIL.
+This most commonly starts in the 20s, but the age of onset is variable.
+Usually it is what we call ‘complex’ migraine.
+This means that, in addition to the headache, there are aura, which are short-lived neurological symptoms, most MRI brain scan showing small strokes (indicated by arrow) in CADASIL commonly disturbance of vision, numbness down one side of the body, or speech disturbance.
+Sometimes aura can occur without headache.
+We know that migraine, while it can be distressing and painful, is not associated with any worsening of the disease or brain damage.

-Rarely, seizures (fits) occur as part of CADASIL.
-Over time, as the disease progresses, cognitive problems may occur, most likely in the 50s or 60s.
-An unusual feature of the disease is the onset of confusion and reduced consciousness over a period of hours or days, sometimes with fever and seizures; this often follows a migraine attack.
+One unusual feature is the onset of confusion and reduced consciousness over a period of hours or days, sometimes with fever and seizures; this often follows a migraine attack.
 This is known as encephalopathy.
-It recovers completely over 1 to 2 weeks and has no long-term effect on the course of the disease.
+It recovers completely over 1 to 3 weeks and usually has no long-term effect on the course of the disease.